MPAGS-CPP-2023/MPAGS-Code/src/README.md

   -o FILE          Write processed text to FILE
                    Stdout will be used if not supplied

+  --multi-cipher N Specify the number of ciphers to be used in sequence
+                   N should be a positive integer - defaults to 1

   -c CIPHER        Specify the cipher to be used to perform the encryption/decryption
                    CIPHER can be caesar, playfair, or vigenere - caesar is the default